reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 In this example, `Avatar` receives a numeric `size` prop which determines the `<img>` width and height.
 The `size` prop is set to `40` in this example.
 However, if you open the image in a new tab, you'll notice that the image itself is larger (`160` pixels).
 The real image size is determined by which thumbnail size you're requesting.

-Change the `Avatar` component to request the closest image size based on the `size` prop.
+Change the `Avatar` Component to request the closest image size based on the `size` prop.
 Specifically, if the `size` is less than `90`, pass `'s'` ("small") rather than `'b'` ("big") to the `getImageUrl` function.
 Verify that your changes work by rendering avatars with different values of the `size` prop and opening images in a new tab.

 <Sandpack>